Miss Arizona Teen USA

 The first Arizona Teen to place at Miss Teen USA was Jeri-Lynn Beatty who made the top 12 in 1990.
 Three more Arizona teens have gone on to win the Miss Arizona USA title, including Danielle Demski, one of only two to place in the top five or six at Miss Teen USA.
 Demski later built a career as a television presenter.

-The current Miss Arizona Teen USA is MayaDenise Gaskin of Phoenix and was crowned in Gilbert on May 30, 2022.
-Gaskin will represent Arizona at Miss Teen USA 2022.
+The current Miss Arizona Teen USA is Eternity Valentine of Maricopa and was crowned at the Hilton Caesars Republic Scottsdale Hotel in Scottsdale on September 7, 2025.
+Valentine represented Arizona at Miss Teen USA 2025.